 The 8th Grade Classroom project developed from a need to meet our school’s expanding student enrollment, while remaining true to Waldorf principles.
-This Core Green Building certified addition to our campus provides an environment where older students will thrive.
+Designed to be Net Zero ready, the project is currently targeting Core Green Building Certification with the International Living Future Institute.
+This addition to our campus provides an ideal environment where our older students thrive.

 Arial or plan view